Our Mission Statement

-Women in Film & Television-Florida (WIFT-FL) is charged with building positive images of media-makers (both women and men), empowering them to achieve their highest professional and creative potential, and helping create more job opportunities throughout the State of Florida (with a primary focus on Central Florida).
-As an organization, we will continue to search for and retain members who have a minimum of two years experience working in the film, television and entertainment industry.
+Women in Film & Television-Florida (WIFT-FL) is charged with building positive images of media-makers (both women and men), empowering them to achieve their highest professional/creative potential, and helping create more job opportunities throughout the State of Florida.
+As an organization, we will continue to search for and retain members who have a minimum of two years experience working in the film, television and digital media industries.

 History of Women in Film & Television-Florida

 Women in Film was founded in Los Angeles in 1973 by Tichi Wilkerson Kassel (former publisher and editor-in-chief of The Hollywood Reporter) and a group of women who represented various facets of the film and television industry.
 It was created to recognize, develop, and actively promote the unique visions of women in the field of communications.